proshoumma/Asprov-Notes/README.md

 # Asprov-Notes
 A notes taking application using React Native.
 This is a practise project to learn react native.
 It is my first application using this technology.
 I'm very excited about it.
-If there is any bug or improvement can me made, I would really appricate suggestions, feedback, PRs and Issues.
+If there is any bug or improvement can be made, I would really appricate suggestions, feedback, PRs and Issues.

 [Installable APK](https://github.com/shoumma/Asprov-Notes/raw/master/apk/AsprovNotes.apk)